 Nursing Home Bedsores and Pressure Ulcers

 Bedsores, also known as pressure sores, happen to more than 25% of all nursing home residents – and they are nearly always preventable with the right care.
-Nursing home staff members are responsible for the wellbeing of their residents, and that includes regularly monitoring for bedsores.
+Nursing home staff members are responsible for the wellbeing of their residents, and that includes regular monitoring for bedsores.
 When left untreated, these sores can lead to sepsis, which is one of the primary causes of death in nursing homes.

 Primary Causes of Bedsores